dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/Forecasting-Sales/README.md

  forecastEngine.CheckPoint(mlContext, outputModelPath);
 ```

-// TODO: Need clarification on how to evaluate the accuracy of this model; there is the confidence level, but any other mechanism besides that?
+// TODO: To measure accuracy of the model, we need to compare real observed values against the forecasted values.
+Refer to the following issue: https://github.com/dotnet/machinelearning/issues/4184.

 ## Citation